ericmjl/bayesian-measurement-paper/paper.md

 $$ Z = 1 - \frac{3\sigma_{s} + 3\sigma_{b}}{|\mu_{s} - \mu_{b}|} $$

-## Simulated Data

-We used simulation data in our evaluation of the method.

 ## Code & Data

 All code are available as Python scripts and Jupyter notebooks.
 The archived version used in this publication is released on Zenodo (#TODO), while the source code (including for the manuscript) can be found on [GitHub](^github).